 The estate agent has sent us the confirmation of our purchase of a new build apartment in Tynemouth.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build legal work.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build conveyancing.

-Here is a sample of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Tynemouth
+Set out below is a sample of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Tynemouth